-Much of the team strategies and tactics come from the head coach and other coaches.
+Most of the team strategies and tactics come from the head coach and other coaches.
 They devise strategies and schemes to score the ball and keep the opposing team from doing so.

 Check out our nba bettting system guide for more tips.

-In 1891, James Naismith was a physical education professor and instructor at the International Young Men's Christian Association Training School (YMCA) and wanted to keep his gym class active when they were forced inside due to the weather.
+In 1891, James Naismith was a physical education professor and instructor at the International Young Men's Christian Association Training School (YMCA).
+Naismith wanted a way to keep his gym class active whenever they were forced inside due to inclement weather.

 In 1957, rookie center Bill Russell joined the Boston Celtics, who already had future Hall of Famers in player Bob Cousy and coach Red Auerbach.
 The team dominated the next decade and a half, winning 11 NBA championships.

 In 1967, the NBA started to compete with the ABA (American Basketball Association), which began to gain in popularity and was signing some of the biggest stars out of college

-Bird and Johnson would help create the biggest rivalry in the Boston Celtics and Los Angeles Lakers, and each won multiple titles in the 80s.
+Bird and Johnson would help create the biggest rivalry in the Boston Celtics and Los Angeles Lakers, and each won multiple titles in the 1980's.
 Jordan and the Chicago Bulls won six titles under legendary head coach Phil Jackson in the 1990s.

-The league got another surge of popularity after it was announced in the early 90s that players from the NBA could compete in the Olympics.
-In 1992, the Dream Team was created with the likes of Bird, Jordan, and Johnson leading the way.
-All 11 NBA players that were on the team are in the Hall of Fame.
+The league enjoyed another surge in popularity in the early 1990's, when it was announced that players from the NBA could compete in the Olympics.
+In 1992, an Olympic 'Dream Team' was created with the likes of Bird, Jordan, and Johnson leading the way.
+All 11 NBA players that were on that team are now in the Hall of Fame.

 The 30 teams in the NBA are:

-The NBA has many distinctive elements, but the biggest one has to be that it is the best basketball league in the world.
+The NBA has many distinctive features, but the biggest one has to be that it is the best basketball league in the world.
 The game is now global, and the NBA is hugely popular all over the world.

+We touched on a third distinctive feature earlier when we talked about positionless basketball.
+No longer are centers and power forwards down near the basket and guards only on the perimeter.
 The game is different these days, with the big guys being deadly shooters and guards only being the smaller players that don't mix it up inside.

+Coaches take team and player statsinto account when deciding how to play certain teams and how they defend certain players.
 They are also looked at when it comes to seeing if a player is worthy of the Hall of Fame.
 NBA stats are also something that needs to be closely looked at when NBA bettors handicap games.